Night Raid 1931

 Night Raid 1931 (閃光のナイトレイド, Senkō no Naito Reido), is a Japanese anime television series produced by A-1 Pictures and Aniplex and directed by Atsushi Matsumoto.
 The 13-episode anime aired in Japan on the TV Tokyo television network starting April 5, 2010.
 Senkō no Night Raid is the second project of Anime no Chikara.
 Sentai Filmworks acquired the series and released it on Blu-ray and DVD in August 2011.
 Sentai Filmworks' license for the series later expired in 2018.

 Premise

 The year is 1931.
 The location is Shanghai, China.
-The Imperial Japanese Army has been dispatched to mainland China due to the relatively recent First Sino-Japanese War, Russo-Japanese War, and World War I. In this cosmopolitan city of intrigue, there is a special military spy organization called Sakurai and their deeds which are buried in history will be revealed.
+The Imperial Japanese Army has been dispatched to mainland China due to the relatively recent First Sino-Japanese War, Russo-Japanese War, and World War I. In this cosmopolitan city, there is a special military spy organization called Sakurai and their deeds which are buried in history will be revealed.